 Ever since I saw Frank Miller’s 2005 film Sin City, my interest in comic books has been somewhat of a roller coaster.
 I’ll try to start one but then stop, and I won’t pick it back up again until months later.
 Well, divine intervention recently led me to a webcomic that has me borderline obsessed.
 The series is entitled, Crescent City Monsters, and it’s published by Dream Fury Comics.

 The story takes place in 1963 in New Orleans, LA.
 Jonas, the main character, seems like a typical young man who’s just working to find his way; he stays with his family, has a nice girlfriend, plays in a band, and has magical powers.
 See…normal.
 However, he’s not supposed to use his powers due to the amount of trouble that he can cause.
-But that trouble (by way of sorcerers, demons, and monsters) end up finding him, eventually leaving him with no choice.
+But that trouble, by way of sorcerers, demons, and monsters, end up finding him and eventually leaves him with no choice.

 The writer and Chief Director of Dream Fury Comics, Newton Lilavois, did a phenomenal job with this story.
 From the first few pages, the tone, culture, and Deep South flavor grabbed my attention and kept it until the end.
 The visuals, by way of artist Gian Carlo Bernal, also had me hooked because the detailed, black & white images blended well with the mood and messages in the comic.
 The only problem I had with this was the “To Be Continued” on the last page.